sdaume/rmarkdown-presentation-template/README.md

 * the latest controlsLayout feature is not working
 * the option `center` does only work when provided as a Pandoc variable
 * there seems to be no way to get rid of the default title page
+* need to enable GitHub pages for `master`
+* where to put the handouts?